 Severe anemia Overview of Anemia Anemia is not having enough red blood cells or hemoglobin.
 Red blood cells carry oxygen from your lungs to all of your other organs.
 Hemoglobin is the substance inside your red blood cells that... read more (low blood count) increases your risk of having angina.
 With anemia, you have fewer red blood cells to carry oxygen.

 What are the symptoms of angina?

 Discomfort, pressure, or aching in the middle of your chest

 The discomfort may travel to your shoulder, down your arm, or to your throat, jaw, or teeth

 Angina usually comes when you exert yourself, for example, by climbing stairs or walking up a hill.
 It goes away in a few minutes when you rest.
 You usually get angina each time you do the same amount of exertion.
 For example, you may get angina every time you walk up a certain hill.
 As your coronary arteries get narrower, you get angina with less and less exertion.
 For example, if you first got angina climbing 2 fights of stairs, later you might get it with only 1 flight of stairs.

 Angina that comes without any exertion or that gets worse very quickly is:

 Unstable angina is a warning you might be about to have a heart attack Heart Attack A heart attack is when blood flow to part of your heart is suddenly blocked and some of your heart muscle dies.
-Doctors use the term myocardial infarction to refer to a heart attack.
-Myocardium... read more .
+Go to an emergency department and chew on an aspirin tablet if you think you're... read more .